bforsbe/OccuPy/docs/install.md

 <div class="admonition attention">
 <p class="admonition-title">Stop.
 Get help.</p>
 <p>
-If you run into issues, check the troubleshooting section.
+If you run into issues, check the <a href="../Troubleshooting/install_trbl/">troubleshooting section</a>.
 </p>
 </div>
 ### Verify/install python and/or pip